False Rue Anemone

 Buttercup family (Ranunculaceae)

-Range & Habitat: False Rue Anemone is fairly common in the majority of counties of Illinois, otherwise it is uncommon or absent (see Distribution Map).
-It typically occurs in mesic deciduous woodlands as one of the spring wildflowers.
-This species can be extirpated from a woodlands by an invasion of Alliaria petiolata (Garlic Mustard).
+Range & Habitat: The native False Rue Anemone is fairly common in the majority of counties in Illinois, otherwise it is uncommon or absent (see Distribution Map).
+Habitats include in rich mesic woodlands and low woodlands along streams where deciduous trees are dominant.
+This species can be extirpated from a woodlands by an invasion of Alliaria petiolata (Garlic Mustard) and non-native shrubs.

 Faunal Associations: Except for visitors of the flowers, little is known about the floral-faunal relations of this species.
-The floral pollen attracts small bees and flies primarily, including Halictid bees, Andrenid bees, Little Carpenter bees, Syrphid flies, and other flies.
+The pollen of the flowers attracts medium- to small-sized bees and flies primarily, including Halictid bees (Halictus spp., Lasioglossum spp., etc.), Andrenid bees (Andrena spp.), honeybees, Syrphid flies, and other flies.
 The bees collect pollen, while the flies feed on pollen.
-Occasionally various beetles also feed on the pollen, but they are less effective at pollination.
-Some of these insects probably search in vain for nectar, as the flowers lack nectaries (see Melampy & Heyworth, 1980).
+Occasionally various beetles also feed on the pollen, but they are less effective at cross-pollination.
+Some of these insects probably search in vain for nectar, as the flowers lack nectaries.
+The foliage of False Rue Anemone is rarely browsed by mammalian herbivores (personal observation).

 Photographic Location: A mesic deciduous woodlands at Busey Woods in Urbana, Illinois.